-4. Tribunal Chairperson
+d.
+Tribunal Chairperson

 The Tribunal will promptly elect its own chairperson from among the Tribunal members.
-The faculty liaison will work with the Tribunal chairperson and Grievance and Mediation Committee chairperson to effectuate a timely and effective transition to the Tribunal process.
+The faculty liaison will work with the Tribunal chairperson and Grievance Committee chairperson to effectuate a timely and effective transition to the Tribunal process.